-b.
-There shall be a written report presented within 30 days to The Document Control Desk, US NRC, with a copy to the NRC Project Manager US NRC, of: permanent changes in the facility staff involving the reactor supervisor or the facility director; or significant changes in the transient or accident analysis report as described in the Safety Analysis Report.

-c.
-A written report shall be submitted to The Document Control Desk, US NRC, with a copy to the NRC Project Manager, within 60 days after criticality of the reactor under conditions of a new facility license authorizing an increase in reactor power level, describing the measured values of the operating conditions or characteristics of the reactor under the new conditions.
+- b.
+There shall be a written report presented within 30 days to The Document Control Desk, US NRC, of: permanent changes in the facility staff involving the reactor supervisor or the facility director; or significant changes in the transient or accident analysis report as described in the Safety Analysis Report. - c.
+A written report shall be submitted to The Document Control Desk, US NRC,, within 60 days after criticality of the reactor under conditions of a new facility license authorizing an increase in reactor power level, describing the measured values of the operating conditions or characteristics of the reactor under the new conditions.